robertgshaw2-neuralmagic/nm_projects/Monitoring-Feature/README.md

 # engine_outputs:                             # not specified, so not logged
 # pipeline_outputs:                           # not specified, so not logged
 ```
-The configuration does the following at each stag
+This configuration does the following at each stage of the Pipeline:
 - *Pipeline Inputs*: Raw data (from the `identity` function) is logged to Prometheus once every 100 predictions and a custom function called `my_fn` is applied once every 1000 predictions and is logged to all loggers.
 - *Engine Inputs*: The `channel-mean` function is applied once per 10 predictions and is logged to all loggers.
-- *Engine Outputs*: Not specified and therefore not logged
+- *Engine Outputs*: No logging occurs at this stage
-- *Pipeline Outputs*: Not specified and therefore not logged
+- *Pipeline Outputs*: No logging occurs at this stage

 </details>

 ## Usage